-“We have raised him well enough,” Bill stated slowly and angrily, his hands still gripping hold of Louis shoulders.
+“We have raised him as well as we possibly can,” Bill stated slowly and angrily, his hands still gripping hold of Louis shoulders.
 Louis could tell that Bill was keeping his hands on Louis's shoulders to keep from going over to Ted and doing something rash.
 Louis knew that it was near a full moon and his father’s temper was becoming shorter and shorter.
 If his father did end up hurting Ted in his anger then Louis knew he would never forgive himself.

 He looked over helplessly at Freya who was avoiding looking at him; her eyes squeezed shut as she seemed to be trying to shut out everyone's raised voices around her.
 Even the Headmaster didn't seem to be able to keep the adults attention away from arguing with each other, his hand was rested on his wand on the table, clearly preparing him to use it to calm them all down if the need arose.

 “You clearly haven’t taught him to not go around getting girls pregnant,” Diane snapped looking over at Louis in disgust, her lip in a sneer.
 Fleur fumed at her.

 “And I would have thought that you would have taught your daughter to control herself better,” Fleur snapped coming to Louis’s defence, her hand was gripped onto Bill's arm and she was standing in front of him slightly, as though preparing herself to stop her husband if he became angrier.

 Diane and Ted looked at her horrified, as Freya had her head buried in her hands.
 Louis shoved his father’s hands off of his shoulders and stood up, he could handle them talking about him like that but he wasn't going to let them begin talking to Freya in such a horrible way, couldn't they see how everything was affecting them?